Strategy and organisation

 I have completed several assignments with both unions and companies as clients.
 More about my views about employee consultations.

 Mental maps are about how you look at the world, the activities of an organisation, and much more.
 We have more or less realistic and correct mental maps of almost everything.
 What do the maps of your business look like?

 The most important thing in a strategy is not to get it right

 The most important thing is not to get completely right but to avoid moving in the wrong direction and not fully understanding what is affecting one's business.
-How could Nokia and Ericsson Mobile Communications - companies I have both had projects with when developing my mobile service IDstories - run down the ditch in such a short time?
+How could Nokia and Ericsson Mobile Communications - companies I have both had projects with when developing my mobile service IDstories↗ - run into so deep a ditch in such a short time?

 Lost in translation

 The title is borrowed from the film↗ with the same name, and it is well known that different departments and functions may have difficulty understanding each other.
 It is 'set' for language problems.
 The boards of many businesses are quite often made up of "older" people with limited experience of the ins and outs of the digital world.
 Today this is obviously a business risk.

 The consulting firm McKinsey recently showed in a study that companies with low digitalisation skills performed noticeably worse than those who have progressed further in their digital transformation.

 Whom should you learn from?

 It takes some work and reflection to know Whom to learn from and What.